 Hereditary Spherocytosis and Hereditary Elliptocytosis

 Hereditary spherocytosis (chronic familial icterus; congenital hemolytic jaundice; familial spherocytosis; spherocytic anemia) is an autosomal dominant disease with variable gene penetrance.
-It is characterized by hemolysis of spheroidal RBCs and anemia.
+About 25% of cases are sporadic.
+Hereditary spherocytosis is characterized by hemolysis of spheroidal RBCs and anemia.

 Hereditary elliptocytosis (ovalocytosis) is a rare autosomal dominant disorder in which RBCs are oval or elliptical.
-Hemolysis is usually absent or slight, with little or no anemia; splenomegaly is often present.
+Hemolysis is usually absent or slight, with little or no anemia except in some homozygous patients (hereditary pyropoikilocytosis).

-Symptoms and signs of hereditary spherocytosis are usually mild, and the anemia may be so well compensated that it is not recognized until an intercurrent viral illness transiently decreases RBC production, simulating an aplastic crisis.
-However, these episodes are self-limited, resolving with resolution of the infection.
+In hereditary spherocytosis, symptoms and signs are usually mild.
+The anemia may be so well compensated that it is not recognized until an intercurrent viral illness, such as parvovirus infection, transiently decreases RBC production, causing an aplastic crisis.
+These episodes can be self-limited, resolving with resolution of the infection, while others require urgent treatment.
 Moderate jaundice and symptoms of anemia are present in severe cases.
 Splenomegaly is almost invariable but only rarely causes abdominal discomfort.
 Hepatomegaly may be present.
 Cholelithiasis (pigment stones) is common and may be the presenting symptom.
 Congenital skeletal abnormalities (eg, tower-shaped skull, polydactylism) occasionally occur.
 Although usually one or more family members have had symptoms, several generations may be skipped because of variations in the degree of gene penetrance.

-Clinical features of hereditary elliptocytosis are similar to those of hereditary spherocytosis but tend to be milder.
+In hereditary elliptocytosis, clinical features are similar to those of hereditary spherocytosis but tend to be milder; splenomegaly may be present.

-These disorders are suspected in patients with unexplained hemolysis, particularly if splenomegaly, a family history of similar manifestations, or suggestive RBC indices are present.
-Because RBCs are spheroidal and the MCV is normal, the mean corpuscular diameter is below normal, and RBCs resemble microspherocytes.
-MCHC is increased.
+In hereditary spherocytosis, because RBCs are spheroidal and the mean corpuscular volume (MCV) is normal, the mean corpuscular diameter is below normal, and RBCs resemble microspherocytes.
+The mean corpuscular hemoglobin concentration (MCHC) is increased.
 Reticulocytosis of 15 to 30% and leukocytosis are common.

-Splenectomy, after appropriate vaccination, is the only specific treatment for either disorder but is rarely needed.
-It is indicated in patients < 45 yr with Hb persistently < 10 g/dL, jaundice or biliary colic, or persistent aplastic crisis.
-If the gallbladder has stones or other evidence of cholestasis, it should be removed during splenectomy.
+Splenectomy, after appropriate vaccination, is the only specific treatment for hereditary spherocytosis or hereditary elliptocytosis but is rarely needed.
+It is indicated in patients with symptomatic hemolysis or complications such as biliary colic or persistent aplastic crisis.
+If the gallbladder has stones or other evidence of cholestasis, it should be removed.
 Although spherocytosis persists after splenectomy, the cells survive longer in the circulation.
 Usually, symptoms resolve and anemia and reticulocytosis decrease.
 However, RBC fragility remains high.